huntdatacenter/docs/docs/do-science/faq/migration.md

 Yes.
 You need to update your IP address in your setup configuration.
 You will find the updated IP address in Lab access link once your lab is migrated.

-### How can I easily update my Mobaxterm session?
+### How can I easily update my MobaXterm session?

-Follow the Mobaxterm session in Lab access link and use the blue button to create new session.
+Follow the MobaXterm session in Lab access link and use the blue button to create new session.

 <!-- TODO I am missing an apt package, how can I install -->